 Allow the Cupcakes to Properly Cool

 Trying to frost cupcakes before they cool is always a bad idea.
-The frosting will melt and slide off of the cupcake or you’ll end up tearing the cupcake.
+The frosting will melt and slide off of the warm top, or you’ll may tear the cupcake.
 You can let them cool at room temperature for about an hour, or if you need them to cool a bit faster, let them sit at room temperature for 10 to 15 minutes and then place them in the freezer for about 20 minutes.
 They’ll be ready to frost in no time!

 Frost the Entire Cupcake

-In order to prevent cupcakes from drying out, try frosting the entire top of the cupcake (once it is cooled).
+In order to prevent cupcakes from drying out, cover the entire top of the cupcake in frosting once it is cooled.
 This will help the cupcake retain moisture better than if you simply place a dollop of frosting in the center.

 Follow the Recipe

-Many sweet treat recipes have some wiggle room when it comes to following the recipes, such is not so with cupcakes.
-When it comes to cupcakes it is always best to stick as close to the recipe as possible to ensure the best taste and texture results!
+Some recipes have some wiggle room when it comes to following the recipes.
+When it comes to cupcakes, however, it is always best to stick as close to the recipe as possible to ensure the best taste and texture results!
 We do have some great tips for gluten-free baking if you do decide to make changes.

 Speaking of recipes… Here are a four fun cupcake recipes for you to test these tips on!